chevcast/holdem-bot/COMMAND_DOCS/CREATE.md

 The number of seconds a player has to act on their turn.
 Default is 45 seconds.
 Specify 0 to disable turn timers.

 **`--auto-destruct-timer <number>`**
 The number of minutes before an idle table self-destructs.
+Defaults to 15 minutes.

 **`--reset`**
 Create a new table and override any existing table.